We’re small but mighty! Here’s how this works for you.

-Finn joined the Groundwork team in 2015.
-Through his study of Computer Graphic Design, he developed a passion for videography and photography while also completing a Masters degree in the area of digital games design.
-He grew up on the farmland of the Hauraki Plains and is very familiar with farming culture.
+Finn joined the Groundwork team in 2015 after completing a Bachelor of Computer Graphic Design at The University of Waikato, developing a passion for videography and photography.
+He completed his Masters in 2017, at which point he joined the Groundwork team full-time as a Digital Media Designer.
+Finn is Groundwork’s champion of digital media, including video capture for facilitated events, photography, and graphic design.
+He grew up on the farmland in the Hauraki Plains and is very familiar with farming culture.

 Community-led biodiversity restoration, conservation and citizen science are where Monica’s personal and professional interests overlap.
 Monica is working on a diverse range of projects, mostly working in partnership with NGOs, science professionals, community members, iwi and government agencies.
 Monica’s background includes hands-on conservation, research, international development and fine arts.
 Although eclectic, these are just different lenses through which to interpret and understand our environment.